 Our easiest option.
-Steamer Diamond Boat Launch is a short 1 min drive up 16 North and is the quickest outlet to the North Country by boat.
+Steamer Diamond Boat Launch is a short 1 min drive up 16 North of basecamp and is the quickest way to the North end of the lake by boat.
 Head up the headwaters of the Androscoggin to Lake Umbagog or explore Harper's or Sweat Meadows to view wildlife on those windy days and cool early mornings.
 The out and back option is designed for you to paddle out as long as you like and turn around come back when you're tired or the weather starts changing.
 Not sure how the kiddos will do the first time in a canoe or your day is packed full of other adventure?
 This trip is for you.

 Umbagog National Wildlife Refuge Office to Steamer Diamond

 Looking for more than a quick out and back?
 This is our easiest down river trip.
 But don't let that fool you, there's a lot to pack into the 8 miles from the put-in to the take-out.
 Shortly after putting on to the Magalloway, the river turns away from Route 16 and meanders out to Lake Umbagog along Leonards Marsh.
 Once on the lake, the opportunities are boundless.
 You can explore the North End and the Rapid River, Metallak Island and the South End or continue down the Androscoggin and in to your take out at Steamer Diamond.

 Mt.
 Dustin to Steamer Diamond